 It gets noisy and looks quite dodgy – you may even run into drug addicts roaming this area at night.

 However, since it attracts a certain type of tourists (namely, mostly rich people visit Switzerland) and it is crowded with a well-off population, it is expected that an occasional pickpocket might be roaming around the streets or popular landmarks at all times.

 Be very careful with your valuables and never leave them in plain sight.

-Another issue that you have to take into account when traveling to Geneva is that there is a number of Swiss establishments that will print your entire credit card number onto the receipt.
+Another issue that you have to take into account when traveling to Geneva is that several Swiss establishments will print your entire credit card number onto the receipt.

 Therefore, if you are using credit cards, carefully review the information printed on all receipts before discarding them.

 The only uncomfortable circumstance is that sometimes the youth of Swiss tends to be fairly open with public displays of affection and women may find such unwanted attention tiresome.

 - Visas - Many countries need a visa to enter Switzerland.
 US residents intending to stay less than 90 days do not need a visa.
 Make sure your passport is valid for at least 3 months from your planned date of return.
 If you are not sure about your visa status, contact your local Switzerland embassy.

 - Currency - The official currency of Geneva is Swiss Franc.
 ATMs are widely available and credit cards are accepted and used throughout the city.
 Your best shot when exchanging money is to withdraw it from the ATM.
 This way, you are getting the best exchange rate possible and you avoid any chance of getting scammed.